keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 ### Disable Keptn Certificate Manager (Certificates)

-If you wish to use your custom certificate manager, you can disable Keptn `cert-manager` by using the `--set " certificateManager.enabled=false"` argument to the `helm upgrade` command line or you can modify the `keptn/values.yaml` file:
+If you wish to use your own custom certificate manager, you can disable the Keptn `cert-manager` by using the `--set " certificateManager.enabled=false"` argument to the `helm upgrade` command line or you can modify the `keptn/values.yaml` file: